Paulfox77/Paulfox77/README.md

-- 👋 Hi, I’m @Paulfox77
+- 👋 Hi, I’m @Paulfox77 owner of Fox's Top Brands URL/ foxstopbrands.com a Shopify powered online store.
-- 👀 I’m interested in Web Design...
+- 👀 I’m interested in ServiceNow Platform App Development, Shopify & Web Design...
+Enjoy

 <!---
 Paulfox77/Paulfox77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.